 Main Article Content

-The Ghana Public Health Association organized a scientific seminar to examine the introduction of genetically modified organisms (GMOs) into public use, and the potential health consequences.
+The Ghana Public Health Association organized a scientific seminar in April 2014 to examine the introduction of genetically modified organisms (GMOs) into public use, and their potential health consequences.
 The seminar was driven by current public debate on the subject.
-Concerns have been raised about GM crops for a variety of reasons including Ethical, Biosafety (Environmental impact, Health), Bioproperty, and Biopolitical considerations.
-The seminar identified some of the advantages of GMOs and its potential health concerns.
-There is the need to enhance local capacity to research the introduction and use of GMOs; to put in place appropriate regulatory mechanisms including, particularly, the labeling of GMO products and post-marketing surveillance for possible negative health consequences in the long term.
+Concerns have been raised about use of GMOs, especially in developing countries, for a variety of reasons including ethical and biosafety considerations.
+The seminar identified some of their advantages such as introduction of pest resistant, disease resistant, and drought tolerant crops; potential for reduced use of chemicals and pesticides; improving the nutritional properties of crops, and huge potential for production of pharmaceuticals and vaccines.